-Female pattern hair loss (FPHL) or Androgenetic alopecia can affect around 40% of women by age 50.
-This is caused by a reduction in hair volume, combined with hair shedding.
-However, similar conditions can be caused by stress or hormonal issues, so it is important to discuss this with your doctor prior to initiating treatment.
-Overall, FPHL is very different than male pattern baldness, which is usually noticeable via a receding hairline or bald patch atop the head – but females do not generally follow a particular pattern and the shedding is more evenly distributed.
-For some, it may be their part getting wider, for others it may be the hair near their temples that are seen first – but generally the thinning is more widespread than for males.
+Overall, female pattern hair loss is very different than male pattern baldness in how it appears.
+Male pattern balding is usually noticeable via a receding hairline or bald patch atop the head, forming an “m”-shaped pattern, but females do not generally follow a particular pattern.
+Within FPHL, hair shedding is more evenly distributed, though it can often begin with hair thinning along the top of the head, as well as a widening part line.
+For many, it may be their part getting wider, but for others it may be thinning hairs near their temples that are seen first – generally, the thinning is more widespread than for males.

 What causes female pattern hair loss?

 Genes for FPHL can be inherited from either parent but, unlike male pattern baldness, androgens are not the only reason for female pattern baldness, or ‘female androgenetic alopecia’.
 Androgens are hormones which do play a significant role in both hair growth and sexual function.
 For some women, an increase in androgens, testosterone, can be the cause for the hair loss.
 In others, it can be caused by a decrease in estrogen levels.
 FPHL is more common after menopause, suggesting estrogens may also have some more direct relationship.